 General Population: Studies suggest that around 4-5% of people in the general population have reported NDEs.

 NDEs are a fascinating area of study, blending neuroscience, psychology, and sometimes spirituality to better understand their origins and significance.
-With a global population of around eight billion people, this equates conservatively to about 300 million people who have seen NDE.
+With a global population of around eight billion people, this equates to about 360 million people that have seen NDE.
 That is a lot of commonality.
 The characteristics of NDE are too common to be considered happenstance.
-We at Proof of Afterlife, take these accounts literally.
-We believe what we are being told.
-We take them at face value.
+At Proof of Afterlife, we take NDE accounts seriously.
+We believe what patients report.
+We regard NDE accounts as nuggets of truth on face value, requiring no further interpretation.

 Near-death experiences (NDEs) are extraordinary events that occur when individuals are close to death or in situations of intense physical or emotional danger.
 These experiences have been widely documented and share several core characteristics, despite differences in cultural, religious, and personal contexts.
 This section explores eight commonly reported elements of NDEs: a sense of peace, out-of-body experiences, moving through a tunnel, encountering a bright light, meeting spiritual beings or deceased loved ones, experiencing a life review, reaching a boundary or point of no return, and a transformation upon returning to life.